zt-iot/rabbit/README.md

 For Linux, `timeout` is usually available by default, and `graphviz` should be installed automatically via OPAM's external dependency configuration.
 If not, install it manually.

-Since Tamarin is not available via OPAM, it must be installed manually.
+Since Tamarin is not available via OPAM, it must be installed separately.
 Using Homebrew would be the easiest:

 ```bash
 brew install tamarin-prover/tap/tamarin-prover